 Alfagrog - this media is extremely porous and resembles small pieces of rock.
 Although extremely efficient as biological filtration, this will eventually become saturated with debris and dirt.
 My advice when using this type of media is to put it in media sacks so that when you want to clean it, you simply remove the whole sackful of media

-K1 Media - this is self-cleaning media, however it needs to be aerated properly.
-Once moved by continuous column of air it will give a maximum effective removal rates of ammonia & nitrate.
+K1 Media - this is self-cleaning media, however, it needs to be aerated properly.
+Once moved by continuous column of air it will give maximum effective removal rates of ammonia & nitrate.
 However at nearly £70 for a small sac, it is very expensive

 Filter Media Brush - these are not really meant to act as biological filtration, filter brushes make excellent mechanical filtration and when placed at the very front of your filter where the water enters will catch and stop debris from flowing through the sump filter and clogging up your biological media